argonautproject/subscriptions/connectathon-scenarios-201909/Readme.md

 - Trigger Server

-    This system received information from a client about what type of messages to generate, then creates messages and sends them to a FHIR server.
+    This system receives information from a client about what type of messages to generate, then creates messages and sends them to a FHIR server.

+    This component is an artefact of testing.
+While source code is provided, a typical scenario will be generating events from another source.

     Link to GitHub Project: